Russell believes as Mercedes eye win in Mexico

 Part of the explanation is that the run to the first corner from the grid is more than 800m, one of the longest of the year, which gives the drivers behind a good opportunity to gain ground using the tow.

-This is how Verstappen managed to grab the lead at the start last year, despite Mercedes having a front-row lock-out - although some of that was Valtteri Bottas, Russell's predecessor in the team, not doing his job properly and failing to block the Red Bull.
+This is how Verstappen managed to grab the lead at the start last year, despite Mercedes having a front-row lockout - although some of that was Valtteri Bottas, Russell's predecessor in the team, not doing his job properly and failing to block the Red Bull.

 The problem for Russell and Hamilton, though, is that the Red Bull remains a quicker car, and it is still prodigiously fast on the straights.
 Mercedes might have less of a drag disadvantage than usual, but overtaking the Red Bull will remain a problem.